 With the exception of family cooking classes, all paid classes and camps are drop-off programs.
 Caregivers can wait in the Museum or leave and return for pick-up.

-family cooking: so long summer (ages 3+ with a caregiver)
+family cooking: a little love lunch (ages 3+ with a caregiver)

 10a – 11:30a